pitest/pitclipse/README.md

 Pitclipse
 =========

 Eclipse plugin for PIT.
-Update site: http://eclipse.pitest.org/release
+Please download from Eclipse Marketplace

+Manual Update site: http://eclipse.pitest.org/release (please note that this is not viewable from a browser, but will work from an Eclipse update)